chiahsing-loh/Secure-Network-Devices/README.md

 The statement `enable password apple` was listed amongst the configuration details, confirming that the word "apple" was being stored as a plaintext password for accessing privileged EXEC mode.

 Key observations:
 The implemented password protection served as a simple way of providing terminal access control in a network.
 However, the password was being stored as plaintext and would be vulnerable to unauthorized access.
-For stronger security, an `enable secret` command  should be used instead — it encrypts the password and overrides the plaintext enable password.
+For stronger security, an `enable secret` command  should be used instead — this command encrypts the password and overrides the plaintext enable password.

-We will now rectify it an encrypted password through the following steps:
+In Figure 4, we shall rectify it to an encrypted password through the following steps:
 </br></br>
 Figure 4: Encrypting password of Switch0
 ![Figure 4](https://github.com/chiahsing-loh/Secure-Network-Devices/blob/main/images/figure%204%20Encrypting%20password%20of%20Switch0.png)